-So, AI, will initially help us improve and perhaps even be more efficient at our jobs and this will help us lessen some future shortages.
+So, AI for medical diagnosis will initially help us improve and perhaps even be more efficient at our jobs and this will help us lessen some future shortages.
 We’re going to have to look at population management and so how do you take care of patients and look at patients in a different way and keep em out of the hospital, so we have about 20,000 heart failure patients, can we classify them and stratified them in a different way, so that we can say that this patient has a similar phenotype to this strata of patients and this is the treatment that works for them the best or understand that when a patient looks like this, the patient is going to get in trouble, so we got to get some help at home, so that we can take care the patient at home in the comfort of their home and prevent a very costly hospital admission.
 So, getting to know early on and I mean these are some great ideas but a Geisinger is beginning to put them into use.

 Harry Glorikian: Right, I mean you guys are always on the cutting edge because whatever you implement if it benefits you, it sort of drops to the bottom line but now, let’s just step back for a second though because I always think to myself once you digitize something, the existing business model doesn’t necessarily have to be what it is.
 So, is there a shift to the model based on the digitization of these technologies?
 I mean I’m already seeing commercial organizations that have cloud based aggregated learning systems that can now benefit multiple institutions from a bigger N that it has to work off of which is one model, so you don’t need individual installations at each institution but are there other business model shifts that you see that can change either where care is delivered or how it’s delivered, etc.?